praiseolotu/praiseolotu/README.md

 - 👋 Hi, I’m @praiseolotu
-- 👀 I’m interested in Web Development, Software Reverse Engineering and Python Programming.
+- 👀 I’m interested in Web Development, Software Reverse Engineering and Data Structures and Algorithms.
 - 🌱 I’m currently learning advanced Algorithms and Data Structure.
 - 💞️ I’m looking to collaborate on github.
-- 📫 How to reach me <a href = "github.com/praiseolotu">Github</a>
+- 📫 How to reach me <a href = "olioxxayo@gmail.com"<a>Gmail</a>

 <!---
 praiseolotu/praiseolotu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.